somnonetz/snet-asclepios-docker-compose/README.md

 If you want to use this as a development environment for `copla-editor`, `snet-plugin` and `snet-pipelines`, set up is a bit more involved

+### Run external services

+Follow the instructions in the "Usage" section above

 ### Get the code

 * Grab `snet-xnat-docker-compose`, `xnat-pipeline-engine` `copla-editor`, `snet-plugin` and `snet-pipelines`